e271828e/Flight.jl/docs/notes/design/framework_spec.md

 repay by running short or waitless — the long-run rate is exact and ms-scale hiccups (GC, scheduler) are invisible.
 Debt beyond a threshold — **five frames' worth of budget, `5·h/p`** — is forgiven by re-anchor plus warning, so long stalls (debugger, laptop sleep) do not trigger catch-up bursts.
-Five: comfortably above the ms-scale hiccups debt exists to absorb silently, and far below the seconds-to-minutes stalls forgiveness exists for, so neither case lands near the threshold.
+Five frames' worth sits comfortably above the ms-scale hiccups debt exists to absorb silently, and far below the seconds-to-minutes stalls forgiveness exists for, so neither case lands near the threshold.

 **`p = ∞` is pacer-off, not a limit value** (row 21).
 Unpaced mode is the explicit *absence* of deadlines — no waits, no debt, no warnings; by the invariant, the same